Options

 A string representing the attribute of the node that contains the unique ID.

-, which is an array of IDs that point to the node.
+This will be used to construct thepath, which is an array of IDs that point to the node.

-.For example, if your nodes have a
+Default value:id.For example, if your nodes have a

-attribute, that contains the unique key, use:options = { idField: 'uuid' }
+uuidattribute, that contains the unique key, use:options = { idField: 'uuid' }

 isExpandedField